FrankN88/FrankN88-first_milestone_new/TESTING.md

 -   #### Site Owner Goals, Testing

      1. Increasing the overall restaurant reputation and awareness.
-        1. Through descriptive images and easy access to social networks.
+        1. Through descriptive images and easy access to social medias.

      2. Give an immediate overview of the place, its main features, products and other important information.
         1. Gallery images, menu cards, embedded video and map abundantly provide that.